-First, Pew Research staff decide what timeframe and universe of content to examine – blogs, posts on the major social media sites Twitter and Facebook or some combination.
+First, Pew Research staff decides what timeframe and universe of content to examine.
+Pew Research generally uses Crimson Hexagon for the study of Twitter.
 Unless otherwise noted, Pew Research only includes English-language content.

 Second, the researchers enter key terms using Boolean search logic so the software can identify the universe of posts to analyze.

 Next, researchers define categories appropriate to the parameters of the study.
 If a monitor is measuring the tone of coverage for a specific politician, for example, there would be four categories: positive, neutral, negative, and irrelevant for posts that are off-topic in some way.

 If a monitor is measuring media framing or storyline, the categories would be more extensive.
 For example, a monitor studying the framing of coverage about the death of Osama bin Laden might include nine categories: details of the raid, global reaction, political impact, impact on terrorism, role of Pakistan, straight account of events, impact on U.S. policy, the life of bin Laden, and a category off-topic posts.

 Fourth, researchers “train” the CH platform to analyze content according to specific parameters they want to study.
 The researchers in this role have gone through in-depth training at two different levels.
 They are professional content analysts fully versed in Pew Research’s existing content analysis operation and methodology.
 They then undergo specific training on the CH platform including multiple rounds of reliability testing.